Code-Institute-Submissions/MS1-8MegStick/README.md

 README icons created by using Segoe UI Sybol font

 [Google Fonts](https://fonts.google.com/) used for displaying Noto Sans and Source Sans Pro fonts

+The streaming icons were downloaded from https://simpleicons.org/

 I was able to get the YouTube videos on the Artists page to scale nicely with the Bootstrap grid system thanks to [Chris Coyier's](https://css-tricks.com/author/chriscoyier/) tutorial on [Fluid Vidio Layout](https://css-tricks.com/fluid-width-video/)